 A good leader should know many things, and one of which is, how much information their team needs.
 Since Ganttic is a great tool for having an overview of everything that’s going on, it might sometimes give away too much information which in turn might create confusion, and even overwhelm your team members.

 When you are using Ganttic, there is a very small probability that there is a member on your team, that’s focusing on only one project or has just one task.
 It’s more likely they are juggling with ten projects and twenty tasks during one week.
 That is in no way small amount of information.
-So we hope you have already discovered that there are two types of users in Ganttic: administrators and users.
+So we hope you have already discovered that there are three types of users in Ganttic: owners, administrators and users.

 In addition, there are Resource rights meaning that an administrator can choose whether an user can view or edit or neither a certain resource, and one could choose default resource permissions, so that one wouldn’t have to choose rights for every single resource (which is possible, too).